lalitha2019/wordle-explore/README.md

 Files:
 wordle-words - spreadsheet - has the collection of wordle words used in this project.
-Also, split the word into letters, to help test the results of this project. wordle-explore-6.py - python code - includes notes about what I am learning along the way.
+Also, split the word into letters, to help test the results of this project. wordle-explore-6.py - python code - includes notes about what I am learning along the way. wordle_graph.png - graph showing the patterns for lette placement in wordle results